AB de Villiers: 2015 World Cup

 De Villiers was one of the top performers at the 2015 Cricket World Cup scoring 482 runs at an average of 96.0 and strike rate of 144.0 during the tournament.

-On 27 February 2015, De Villiers scored 162 runs off 66 balls in a match against the West Indies in Pool B, leading South Africa to their second-highest total in World Cup history (408), at Sydney Cricket Ground.
-With this feat, he became the record holder for the fastest 50, 100 and 150 in One-Day International history.
+On 27 February 2015, he scored 162 runs off 66 balls in a match against the West Indies in Pool B, leading South Africa to their second-highest total in World Cup history (408), at Sydney Cricket Ground.
+With this feat, he became the record holder for the fastest 50, 100 and 150 in ODI history.

-Under the captaincy of De Villiers, South Africa qualified for the semi-finals of the World Cup but lost to New Zealand in the match.
+Under his captaincy, South Africa qualified for the semi-finals of the World Cup but lost to New Zealand in the match.
 De Villiers finished the tournament as the third-highest run-scorer with 482 runs, behind Martin Guptill and Kumar Sangakkara.

 At the end of the tournament, he was ranked number 1 in the ICC batsmen rating in One day International cricket and number 3 in the ICC batsmen rating in Test cricket.
 He was named in the 'Team of the Tournament' for the 2015 World Cup by the ICC.